A IS FOR AGRICULTURE & ARCHAEOLOGY

 Switzerland has some 1000 MUSEUMS one of the densest museum networks in the world.
 The Lamaison du Gruyer has an exhibition that guides you through a modern world of the senses and introduces you to the secrets of the Gruyère AOC making.
 Three museums – the National Museum Zurich, the Castle of Prangins, and the Forum of Swiss History Schwyz – as well as the collections centre in Affoltern am Albis – are united under the umbrella of the Swiss National Museum.
 The Geneva Museum of Art and History is the largest museum in the country.

 Switzerland belongs to many International ORGANIZATIONS. including the North Atlantic Treaty Organization.
 Since joining the UNITED NATIONS in 2002, Switzerland has been an active and innovative member.
-Switzerland, though not member, takes part in many scientific programs of the European Union.
+Switzerland, though not a member, takes part in many scientific programs of the European Union.

 In 1998 over 7 million people lived in Switzerland an increase more than threefold since 1815, when the borders were established.
 Citizens are called Swiss.
 Many famous people have called the Switzerland their home.
 William Tell is a folk hero of Switzerland.
 The president of the Swiss Confederation can only serve one year and there have been many presidents.

 Switzerland has a variety of REPTILES and amphibians Snakes include the Aesculapian rat snake, the Dice snake, and the Grass snake.
 The country has 2 venomous snakes the Adder and the Asp Viper.
 The European Pond Turtle is the only turtle species native in Switzerland.
 The country has several types of lizards including the common lizard, the only kind of lizard found in the National Park, and the Common Wall Lizard.
 There are also has several types of salamanders including the Fire salamander and the Alpine Salamander.